SUNSET OF FURMANKIND

 Jon tried to visualize the engineering arrangement for such a setup, but was having difficulty seeing it.
 Before he could ask another question, the car rattled and then there were two simultaneous clunks from the wall outside the door.

 There was another rattle and then the elevator began moving.
 Jon had the sudden sensation that the car was moving diagonally-sideways, rather than straight down, and attributed it to the rotation of the cylinder housing the E-Gee section of the station.
-Apparently he wasn't the only one, as Kristen suddenly wrapped her arms around his middle.
+Apparently, he was not the only one, as Kristen suddenly wrapped her arms around his middle.
 He swallowed and held onto the grip rail beside him, supporting them both.

 He had no way of knowing just how far the elevator would have to descend, but within a moment his toes touched the tile floor of the car.
 In his mind, he was not dropping to the floor, but it felt more like the floor was coming up to meet him.
 It pressed upon his feet and then tried to push him out of the way.
 The muscles in his legs complained, but began to compensate as if he were on a leg press in the exercise room.
 He could also feel various parts of his body slowly begin to feel weight.
 His tail hung straight from his butt to the floor and he could even feel his pectoral muscles pull downward ever so slightly.
 It was an odd feeling to have gravity again after a month and a half in weightlessness.